mm-mazhar/mazhar/README.md

  ### :palm_tree: Machine Learning

 * [Convlutional Neural Network](https://github.com/mazqoty/malaria_detection) In this exercise, the CNN model predicts where an uploaded image of cell is infected/uninfected from malaria bectaria.
-This is also deployed on streamlit.
-[Check this app on Streamlit](https://share.streamlit.io/mazqoty/malaria_detection/main/app.py).
+This is also deployed on streamlit. 👀[Check this app on Streamlit](https://share.streamlit.io/mazqoty/malaria_detection/main/app.py).
 The Dataset is taken from the official NIH Website: https://ceb.nlm.nih.gov/repositories/malaria-datasets/

 <table style="width:100%">
   <tr>